Deployment strategies

 Backup and Restore

-To backup your application, it is usually enough to just copy the pb_data
+To backup/restore your application it is enough to manually copy/replace your pb_data

-directory (for transactional safety make sure that the application is not running).
-Or alternatively, you could also use the
+(for transactional safety make sure that the application is not running).

 Recommendations